fyscher/mimik/share/en_CA.ascii/man3/strpbrk.md

 # Name

-strpbrk - Locate character, from list, in string, part of libc
+strpbrk - Locate character, from a list, in a string, part of libc

 # Synopsis